 Lastly, as outlined in our Terms and Conditions, Google will use its sole discretion when determining instances of invalid activity.

 Please review the email that the ad traffic quality team sent you.
-If you missed this e-mail, try searching the inbox of the e-mail address associated with your AdMob account for emails from firstname.lastname@example.org.
-Check your email account's spam filter to make sure the email wasn't mistakenly flagged as spam.
+If you missed this email, try searching the inbox of the email address associated with your AdMob account for emails from email@example.com.
+Check your email account's spam filter to make sure that the email wasn't mistakenly flagged as spam.

 Please contact us only through our appeal form.

-Once we receive your appeal, we'll do our best to inform you quickly and will proceed with appropriate action as necessary.
+Once we have received your appeal, we'll do our best to inform you quickly and will proceed with appropriate action as necessary.
 Please understand, however, that there is no guarantee that your account will be reinstated.

 - Review ad implementations on your mobile app.
 Think about what your typical user journey would be, and see if the ad implementations may cause users to accidentally click on your ads.

-- In the appeal form, provide the e-mail address that is associated with your disabled AdSense account.
-This will help locate your account and reduce delays in appeal processing time.
+- In the appeal form, provide the email address that is associated with your disabled AdSense account.
+This will help us locate your account and reduce delays in appeal processing time.

 - Tell us what changes you’ll make for the future.
 Once again, carefully consider the top reasons for account closure.
-What systems or behaviors have you put in place to ensure this won't happen again?
-For example, tell us how you've adjusted your ad implementations, evaluated your traffic sources, hired testers to properly test your content, etc. We will appreciate your honesty in the appeal.
+What systems or behaviour have you put in place to ensure that this won't happen again?
+For example, tell us how you've adjusted your ad implementations, evaluated your traffic sources, hired testers to properly test your content, etc. We'll appreciate your honesty in the appeal.

 View the original AdMob blog post for more information.

-It is against AdMob policy to click on your own live ads or artificially inflate monetized impressions.
+It's against AdMob policy to click on your own live ads or artificially inflate monetised impressions.
 During development and testing, please use test ads to avoid inflating your earnings.
 If you do need to render live ads before launch, avoid clicking on them.

-If you click on your own live ads or artificially inflate monetized impressions, your AdMob account may be suspended.
-If, after your account has been un-suspended, invalid activity persists and continues to contribute low value traffic to our ads ecosystem, then we may need to disable your account.
+If you click on your own live ads or artificially inflate monetised impressions, your AdMob account may be suspended.
+If, after your account has been un-suspended, invalid activity persists and continues to contribute low value traffic to our ads ecosystem, then we may have to disable your account.